Jimmy Governor: Manhunt

-The following day, Wednesday October 17, the Governors were sighted near George Branston's house on the Hastings River, two miles west of Yarras.
+The following day, Wednesday 17 October, the Governors were sighted near George Branston's house on the Hastings River, two miles west of Yarras.
 Constable Young and a tracker were stationed in the house.
-Joe Governor was on the opposite bank and Jimmy was in the river-bed when Young and the tracker started firing at them.
-In the confusion and rapid responses to being fired upon, Jimmy and Joe Jimmy Governor became separated.
+Joe Governor was on the opposite bank and Jimmy was in the riverbed when Young and the tracker started firing at them.
+In the chaos of the shootout, the brothers became separated.
 In Jimmy's words: "Joe ran away down the other side of the river, and that was the last I saw of my brother".
 The police strategy of occupying houses and denying the outlaws opportunities for obtaining food had achieved some significant results.

 Jimmy Governor's capture

-After he was separated from his brother, Jimmy Governor walked across the mountains further to the south.
-Joe Governor was travelling in the same direction, but he kept moving whereas Jimmy remained in the district around Bobin (24 miles south of Yarras).
-Jimmy Governor was in a weakened state, barely able to eat due to the wound in his mouth; in his own words, after being shot he had "nothing to eat for 14 days but honey and water".
+After he was separated from his brother, Jimmy walked across the mountains further to the south.
+Joe was travelling in the same direction, but he kept moving whereas Jimmy remained in the district around Bobin.
+Jimmy was in a weakened state, barely able to eat due to the wound in his mouth; in his own words, after being shot he had "nothing to eat for 14 days but honey and water".
 He had a Winchester rifle, but only two bullets.
 For about a week he remained hidden near Bobin, dispirited and looking for food to scrounge.

-On Friday October 27 John Wallace, postmaster at Bobin, was camped on his selection on Bobin Creek, a mile and a half from the village.
-He had visited a neighbour and when he returned mid-afternoon Wallace found that his tucker-bag and billy were gone.
-Suspecting he had been robbed by one of the Governors, Wallace caught his horse and returned to Bobin, after which he walked back through the scrub on the opposite bank of the creek and lay concealed, watching his camp-site from a distance of about 60 yards.
-At dusk, in Wallace’s words: "I saw a darkey come walking leisurely along to the fire".
+On Friday 27 October, John Wallace, the postmaster at Bobin, was camped on his selection on Bobin Creek, a mile and a half from the village.
+After returning from a visit to a neighbour at mid-afternoon, Wallace found that his tucker-bag and billy were gone.
+Suspecting he had been robbed by one of the Governors, Wallace caught his horse and returned to Bobin, after which he walked back through the scrub on the opposite bank of the creek and lay concealed, watching his campsite from a distance of about 60 yards.
+At dusk, in Wallace's words: "I saw a darkey come walking leisurely along to the fire".
 After ascertaining that the man intended "to make the fire his camping place for the night", Wallace returned to the village and gathered a party of seven other men.
-After planning their hiding-places so none could be hit by cross-fire the men took up their positions by about three o'clock Saturday morning and waited for daybreak.
+After planning their hiding-places so none could be hit by crossfire, the men took their positions by about 3.00am Saturday morning and waited for daybreak.